PharMolix/OpenBioMed/README.md

 ## Cite Us

-If you find our open-sourced code & models helpful to your research, please consider star🌟 this repo and cite📑 the following article.
+If you find our open-sourced code & models helpful to your research, please consider giving this repo a star🌟 and citing📑 the following article.
 Thank you for your support!
 ```
 @misc{OpenBioMed_code,
   author={Luo, Yizhen and Yang, Kai and Hong, Massimo and Liu, Xing Yi and Zhao, Suyuan and Zhang, Jiahuan and Wu, Yushuai and Nie, Zaiqing},